fiendskrah/finalcapstone/README.md

 [updated shapefile set](https://gis.data.ca.gov/datasets/e9476c422f0842a7a38652aaf4c7597c_0?geometry=-174.879%2C31.049%2C-63.126%2C43.258) This data was not available to us for the original analysis.

+This README file functions as an overview of the project and as a shorthand for my notes.
+A more useful README detailing the final project is in the works.

 ## Background / previous work
 Previously, this project created treatment and control groups for school districts based on their concentration grant status (as determined by their share of high needs students among the district's student body).
 Districts with 55% or higher high needs students were coded as treatment = 1, while districts under that threshold were coded as treatment = 0.
 This 'naive' regression of student test scores (english and math, seperately) on the interaction effect of per-capita funding from the state (determined by total funding / number of students enrolled) and the dummy treatment variable indicating the receipt of a concentration grant yielded small but statistically significant coefficients.